 HBRJD-UA 103 Identical to HIST-UA 99.
 Offered every year.
 Engel.
 4 points.

 Major developments in the history and culture of the Jews from the 16th to the 20th centuries, emphasizing the meanings of modernity in the Jewish context, differing paths to modern Jewish identity, and internal Jewish debates over the relative merits of modern and traditional Jewish values.

-Jews in the Islamic World in the Modern Period
+Jews in the Muslim World in the Middle Ages

 Ancient Near Eastern Mythology